mustafaadil92/ConvNeXt-ViT/README.md

-# Lightweight ConvNeXt-ViT for Explainable Breast Cancer Histopathology Classification
+# A Hybrid ConvNeXt–ViT for Multiclass Breast Cancer Histopathology with Enabling Standard CAMs

 PyTorch implementation of a lightweight ConvNeXt-ViT hybrid model for breast cancer histopathology classification using the BreakHis dataset.